-It has been found by researchers at Kings College London that up to 70% of people with IBS can reduce their intestinal symptoms with this diet.
+It has been found however by researchers at Kings College London that up to 70% of people with IBS can reduce their intestinal symptoms with this diet.
 Eliminated foods should however be gradually re-introduced on a try it and see basis.

 A small subset of people with IBS are sensitive to gluten.
 They do not have full blown celiac disease but they do improve if they remove gluten containing foods from their diet.
 This means cutting out foods containing wheat, barley and rye.